 - Type it in the box labelled “Item Number” and click Continue.

 - Choose a reason for cancelling and click Cancel Offer.

-If all else fails, you can contact eBay's customer support team, and explain your problem to them.
-(See our eBay customer service tutorial to learn how to do that).
+If all else fails, you can contact its customer support team, and explain your problem to them.
 They may be able to help you help you get your offer cancelled in an emergency.

-“Best Offers” is one of the great features about eBay that separates it from its competitors like Amazon or AliExpress.
+“Best Offers” is a great feature that separates eBay from its competitors.
 To learn more ways about how to save money while using eBay, consider reading our section titled “4 tips to saving money with eBay” in our introductory article on what eBay is and how it works.